-Reading Recovery instruction focuses on the lowest achieving children early and provides individually designed lessons delivered by a specially trained teacher.
-Children who have not responded well to classroom instruction in Kindergarten and grade one, and who have not developed effective patterns of literacy learning, can make accelerated progress and be successfully brought to the average level of the classmates within approximately 15 weeks of individual instruction.
-They are then able to benefit from classroom instruction.
+Children who have not responded well to classroom instruction in Kindergarten and grade one, and who have not developed effective patterns of literacy learning, can make accelerated progress and achieve the average level of the classmates within approximately 15 weeks of individual instruction.

-Reading Recovery is a thoroughly researched and proven approach to reducing early literacy failure.
+Reading Recovery is a thoroughly researched and proven approach to ensuring early learners can read and write.

 - Reading Recovery students outperform control group students on multiple literacy tests measuring reading and writing abilities.